Paid or unpaid, caregivers are never supposed to get sick, right? But sometimes they do.

 I was interested in how Robins’ experience as a patient is shaping her attitudes towards both health care and the natural care she provides to her family at home.
 So I called her and we had a long chat.

-Thomson: What has your cancer treatment taught you about what constitutes good care?
+Troy Media: What has your cancer treatment taught you about what constitutes good care?

 Robins: I was surprised to learn that the elements of good care in the pediatric disability world are identical to those in the adult cancer world.
 Fundamental notions like respect, dignity, information sharing and partnership are universal, no matter how old you are.
 And we need to apply child-friendly practices to adult care because when you are ill or injured, you feel like a child again.

-Thomson: Why do you think good care is so difficult to dispense?
+Troy Media: Why do you think good care is so difficult to dispense?
 Are there lessons here for family care?

 Robins: I think there’s a notion in the health-care world that if health-care professionals feel empathy for their patients, they will burn out.
 I believe the opposite is true.
 Allowing yourself to be human with your patients, to let them get to know you, this builds trust and is the beginning of a relationship.
 Of course, all caregivers (paid or not) need to ensure they stay in touch with their own feelings or they won’t be able to care for others.

-Thomson: How has your cancer diagnosis and treatment changed your caregiver identity?
+Troy Media: How has your cancer diagnosis and treatment changed your caregiver identity?

 Robins: Since my cancer diagnosis, I’ve realized that my entire identity was consumed by caregiving.
 Because I spent all my time ensuring others felt cared for and loved, I had forgotten about caring for and loving myself.
 I even needed permission from my oncologist to go for a walk!
 In the hospital setting, I realized that I had no idea how to speak up for myself.
 I knew how to care for my kids and my husband, but not for myself.
 I could not hide behind being a mother or caregiver anymore because this was about me.